The Daytona Wind: Episode

-Lady Camden is the winner of the episode's main challenge.
+The contestants start to rehearse in the Werk Room, then film with RuPaul.
+On elimination day, the contestants make final preparations in the Werk Room for the fashion show.
+The group discuss the leather subculture and San Francisco's Folsom Street Fair.
+Jasmine Kennedie reads to the group a note left for her by Maddy Morphosis.

-Ts Madison is a guest judge.
-The runway category is "Chaps on the Runway".
+On the main stage, RuPaul welcomes fellow judge Michelle Visage and Ross Mathews, as well as guest judge Ts Madison.
+RuPaul shares the runway category ("Chaps on the Runway"), then the fashion show commences.
+The contestants and judges watch The Daytona Wind, which has been edited to include sound effects of flatulence as well as narration by Visage.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Bosco, Daya Betty, Jasmine Kennedie, Jorgeous, Lady Camden, and Willow Pill receive positive critiques.
-Daya Betty and Lady Camden are declared the top two contestants of the week and face off in a lip-sync to "One Way or Another" by Blondie for the win.
+Daya Betty and Lady Camden are declared the top two contestants of the week and face off in a lip-sync contest to "One Way or Another" (1979) by Blondie for the win.
 After the lip-sync, Lady Camden is announced as the winner of the challenge.
 RuPaul then announces that no one is being eliminated from the competition this time.